Waterfall Project Management Methodology: Principles and Practices

 “Project management can be defined as a way of developing structure in a complex project, where the independent variables of time, cost, resources and human behavior come together” – Rory Burke.

-In this article, we will explore the concept of the waterfall model and its role in today’s project management.
+In this article, we will explore the waterfall model and its role in today’s project management.
 We will see the cases in which the waterfall model still makes sense and how it compares to more modern methodologies.

 What is the Waterfall Model?

 The Waterfall Model is an example of a traditional, linear, and sequential approach to project management.
-It structures the entire process in different stages that proceed sequentially in a set order.
-Which is quite similar to how water flows down a waterfall.
-There is little to zero overlap between phases, and each must be completed before proceeding to the next.
+It structures the entire process into predefined, sequential stages.
+This is quite similar to how water flows down a waterfall.
+There is little to no overlap between phases, and each must be completed before proceeding to the next.

 Key Features of the Waterfall Methodology